-When people meet me, they're often surprised to find out I'm a professional makeup artist and tell me I don't look like what they'd expect someone in that line of work to look like.
+When people meet me, they're often surprised to find out I'm a professional makeup artist and tell me I don't look like what they'd expect someone in the makeup space to appear.
 In fact, despite working with copious amounts of cosmetics every day, I usually wear very minimal makeup, preferring a natural look.
 But that wasn't always my approach.

 Years ago, I'd spend hours getting ready for days at a corporate job I hated and nights out on the weekend, dropping hundreds of dollars each month on new products.
 I enjoyed to process and creativity of wearing a lot of makeup, experimenting with my look to try something new every day, but I realized it was also a way of hiding myself.

-Through makeup, I was trying to be someone I thought others wanted me to be: the hot, sexy girl who didn't give a f*ck.
-I wanted to be glamorous and sophisticated, not scared of anything, always up for an adventure.
+Through makeup, I was trying to be someone I thought others wanted me to be: I wanted to be glamorous and sophisticated, not scared of anything, always up for an adventure.
 But inside, I was lonely, guarded and never let anyone see the real me (personality or face).
 I was afraid to be vulnerable, terrified of being seen without the protective "mask" makeup provided.

 When I finally left my corporate job to pursue my dream of being a makeup artists, I discovered new things about myself and my perception of beauty.
 Here are five things I learned about real beauty:

 1. Dramatic makeup can make you look older.

 At the beginning of my artistic career, I tried to wear crazy, dramatic eye makeup because that's what I thought was expected of me as a makeup artist.
 But it didn't feel like "me."
 It wasn't really a surprise, but I realized that when I wore a ton of makeup, I didn't look like myself.
 In fact, I looked older than I was, and not in a good way.